EndPointCorp/end-point-blog/2021/08/kubernetes.md

 Once that's all done, you should be able to `kubectl apply -k k8s/dev` or `kubectl apply -k k8s/prod` and everything should work fine.
 Be sure to `kubectl delete` before `kubectl apply`'ing a different variant though, as both of them cannot coexist in the same cluster, due to many objects having the same name.

+# Closing thoughts

+Wow!
+That was a good one.
+In this post I've captured all the knowledge that I wish I had when I first encountered Kuebrnetes.
+We went from knowing nothing to being able to put together a competent environment.
+We figured out how to install Kubernetes locally via microk8s, along with a few interesting add-ons.
+We learned about the main concepts in Kubernetes like nodes, pods, images, containers, deployments, services and persistent volumes.
+Most importantly, we learned how to define and create them using a declarative configuration file approach.

+Then, we learned about Kustomize and how to use it to implement variants of our configurations.
+And we did all that by actually getting our hands dirty and, step by step, deploying a real web application and it's backing database system.
+When all was said and done, a simple `kubeclt apply -k <kustomization>` was all it took to get the app up and running fully.
+Not bad, eh?

 # Useful commands

+- Start up microk8s: `microk8s start`
+- Shut down microk8s: `microk8s stop`
+- Check microk8s info: `microk8s status`
+- Start up the k8s dashboard: `microk8s dashboard-proxy`
+- Get available pods on all namespaces: `kubectl get pods -A`
+- Watch and follow the logs on a specific container in a pod: `kubectl logs -f <POD_NAME> <CONTAINER_NAME>`
+- Open a shell into the default container in a pod: `kubectl exec -it <POD_NAME> -- bash`
+- Create a k8s resource given a YAML file or directory: `kubectl apply -f <file_name_or_directory>`
+- Delete a k8s resource given a YAML file or directory: `kubectl delete -f <file_name_or_directory>`
+- Create k8s resources with Kustomize: `kubectl apply -k <kustomization_dir>`
+- Delete k8s resources with Kustomize: `kubectl delete -k <kustomization_dir>`
+- Build custom images for the k8s registry: `docker build . -f <DOCKERFILE> -t localhost:32000/<IMAGE_NAME>:registry`
+- Push custom images to the k8s registry: `docker push localhost:32000/<IMAGE_NAME>:registry`